DenizIsikli/02244-LogicForSecurity/README.md

 ## Repository Structure

+- `Assignments/`
+Mandatory assignments, reports, and related resources.

 - `Notes/`
 Weekly Markdown notes (one file per week).
 These are the primary learning artifacts.

+- `Protocols/`
+Protocol scripts

+- `OFMC/`
+OFMC executables for Linux, Windows, MacOS

 - `Slides/`
 Original lecture slides, organized by week, kept for reference only.

-- `Assignments/`
-  Mandatory assignments, reports, and related resources.

 ---